E5presso/spakky-core/README.md

 ---

-Spakky Core is a framework-agnostic dependency managing framework with Python 3.10+
+Spakky Core is a framework-agnostic Meta framework with Python 3.10+